 Any Shareholder may apply for redemption of its Shares in part or in whole on any Business Day.
 Valid written redemption applications should be received in good order by the Global Distributor and Service Provider no later than the relevant Trade Order Cut-Off Time for a particular Sub-Fund on the Business Day on which the redemption shall be effected.
+Written redemption applications should be addressed to the Global Distributor and Service Provider c/o RBC Investor Services Bank S.A., 14, Porte de France, L-4360 Esch-sur-Alzette, Luxembourg.
 In relation to certain jurisdictions, the application for redemption of Shares has to be addressed to the local Ninety One Representative.
 In relation thereto, redemptions will have to be received by the local Ninety One Representative on each Valuation Day at the earlier of either the local close of business or deal cut-off time determined by the local Ninety One Representative or the relevant Trade Order Cut-Off Time for a particular Sub-Fund.

-Where a redemption request is faxed, to ensure such redemption request has been properly received, investors/account holders or their agents/persons authorised to deal on the account, sending the fax on their behalf (each a "Sender"), are requested to follow up by telephone prior to the relevant Trade Order Cut-Off Time, or, where applicable, such earlier deal cut-off time determined by the local Ninety One Representative, to confirm the request has been properly received.
+Where a redemption request is faxed, to ensure such redemption request has been properly received, Shareholders/account holders or their agents/persons authorised to deal on the account, sending the fax on their behalf (each a "Sender"), are requested to follow up by telephone prior to the relevant Trade Order Cut-Off Time, or, where applicable, such earlier deal cut-off time determined by the local Ninety One Representative, to confirm the request has been properly received.
 Fax redemption requests may not be valid unless telephone confirmation is received.
-Where the Sender does not obtain telephone confirmation prior to the Trade Order Cut-Off Time or such other applicable earlier deal cut-off time, the redemption request not being processed is at the risk of the investor and the Fund (or its agents) shall not be liable for any resulting loss or missed opportunity suffered by the investor in the event the conversion is not processed on the intended dealing date.
+Where the Sender does not obtain telephone confirmation prior to the Trade Order Cut-Off Time or such other applicable earlier deal cut-off time, the redemption request not being processed is at the risk of the Shareholder and the Fund (or its agents) shall not be liable for any resulting loss or missed opportunity suffered by the Shareholder in the event the redemption is not processed on the intended dealing date.